10 Internships for High School Freshmen

 Eligibility: High school students in the Greater Seattle area who are U.S. citizens or permanent residents and can work for 40 hours/week for 8-12 weeks.

-SparkSMP allows students to apply concepts in machine learning, artificial intelligence, and data visualization to real-world scenarios.
-Participants have the unique opportunity to learn from industry leaders, university professors, and experienced mentors.
-Research topics for the past include extreme weather conditions, software engineering, detecting tick-borne infections and cancers, ML workflow, quantum computing, CHIPS/semiconductors (GaN/AIGaN), low-temperature electronics, competitive analysis and market research, data engineering and AI, social media content generation, and more.
+SparkSMP allows students to apply concepts in machine learning, artificial intelligence, and data visualization to business projects.
+You will have the opportunity to learn from industry leaders, university professors, and mentors.
+Internships projects in the past have covered extreme weather conditions, software engineering, detecting tick-borne infections and cancers, machine learning (ML) workflow, quantum computing, CHIPS/semiconductors (GaN/AIGaN), low-temperature electronics, competitive analysis and market research, data engineering and artificial intelligence (AI), social media content generation, and more.
+To learn more about this program, check out our complete guide here.

 Location: Learning Club, Kansas City, MO